 12 - 15 alive and active noble or signal crayfish per diner

 thin slices of freshly toasted white bread

 large bunch of crown dill

-Do not choose or buy crayfish that are smaller than 10 centimetres long there is not much to eat in small individuals, and when caught, they should be released back to the wild.
+Do not catch or buy crayfish that are smaller than 10 centimetres long there is not much to eat in small individuals, and if caught, they must be released back to the wild.